SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clauses/relationships.md

 »⟮A cleft sentence⟯« ⟮splits⟯ ⟮＿a simple sentence＿⟯ ⟮c-;up into⟯ ⟮＿a complex sentence＿⟯.
 ⟮＿A cleft sentence＿⟯ typically puts ⟮＿the constituent＿ now in ＿the main clause＿⟯ into ⟮＿focus＿⟯.
-Syntax of ⟮＿cleft sentences＿⟯ in english: ⟮it⟯ + ⟮conjugated form of to be⟯ + ⟮X⟯ + ⟮＿subordinate clause＿⟯